Closed until March 2023

-Farm Tours usually last 45 – 60 minutes and are a great way for folks of all ages to interact with the wee beasties, help in the feeding, and learn a little about where our food comes from.
+Farm Tours usually last 45 – 60 minutes and are a great way for groups of up to nine people to interact with the wee beasties, help in the feeding, and learn a little about where our food comes from.

 What to Expect